-In its new report, The Future of Metal Packaging and Coatings to 2021 Smithers Pira estimates the market will grow by around 3% in 2016 to reach $106 million, driven mainly by increasing demand for metal packaging in emerging and transitional economies at a time when demand in more mature markets is likely remain flat.
-Going forward, the global market metal packaging is forecast to grow at an annual average rate of 4% to reach $128 million by 2021.
+In its new report, The Future of Metal Packaging and Coatings to 2021 Smithers Pira estimates the market will grow by around 3% in 2016 to reach $106 billion, driven mainly by increasing demand for metal packaging in emerging and transitional economies at a time when demand in more mature markets is likely remain flat.
+Going forward, the global market metal packaging is forecast to grow at an annual average rate of 4% to reach $128 billion by 2021.

 In terms of global trade, many developing countries such as China, India and Brazil have long been associated with significant manufacture and international exports, providing goods for the world, but not consuming them domestically.
 This is no longer the case.

 “Whilst bulk metal packaging and export-related packaging has slumped slightly in emerging markets, growing social mobility coupled with an expanding middle class, China is seeing private consumption grow by more than 20% year-on-year as disposable incomes, especially in urban areas, are rocketing.
 As a result, many of the economic powerhouses have begun increasing domestic consumption, creating major growth opportunities for local businesses.
 Nuances of consumer taste in these regions, such as the Indian preference for food cans over rigid plastic packaging, and Brazil’s unique traditional beverages have introduced an exciting new growth opportunity that relies more on local brands and domestic trade than mass imported and exported delicacies.”